chatziko/ha-google-cloud-stt/README.md

 This is a known issue due to a [bug](https://github.com/home-assistant/core/issues/97161) in Home Assistant >= 2023.7.
 However, the reported message does __not__ affect the functionality of this integration, it should still work as expected (if properly configured).

+#### How much does it cost to use Google Cloud Speech-To-Text?

+At the time of writing the pricing of Google Cloud Speech-to-Text V1 is:
+- Free for the first 60 minutes / month.
+- $0.024 / minute after the first 60 minutes/month.

+Check Google's [pricing table](https://cloud.google.com/speech-to-text/pricing#pricing_table) for up-to-date information.